nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

 I also made a full version which operates with real dollars.
-You can now buy the source code of that real version! ($25 contribution).

 The profits vary a lot from one month to another, because it depends a lot of market conditions (can go from 5% to 40% easily).
-You can see the current profits of the bot [here](https://barbotine.capital).
+You can see the current profits of the real bot [here](https://barbotine.capital).

 Most of the time, the more volatile a crypto asset is, the more opportunities there are (because exchanges struggle more to have the same price), but it's multifactorial.

 I suggest checking out [this website](https://coinarbitragebot.com), it can help you choose the most volatile crypto asset (not affiliated).

+You can now buy the source code of that real version! ($25 contribution)
 Link: [https://get.barbotine.capital](https://get.barbotine.capital/product/full-package-of-barbotine)